How to start a subscription business

 “There’s more than one way to skin a cat” is a saying that has stood the test of time for good reason.
-It can be applied to a multitude of scenarios—including hybrid billing models.
+It can be applied to a multitude of scenarios—including competitive pricing.

-Companies have to tailor their pricing and plans in a way that makes sense for both them and their customers.
-Here’s how to ensure a billing platform gives you flexibility with pricing and plan decisions:
+Companies have to tailor their plan and pricing strategy in a way that makes sense for both them and their customers.
+Here’s how to ensure a subscription platform gives you flexibility with pricing and plan decisions:

 A billing model that is perfect for one company could be disastrous for another.

 For example, most electric utility companies charge customers based on how much electricity they use.
 If the rate is, say, 10 cents per kilowatt hour and the customer uses 500 kilowatt hours in a month, the bill would come out to $50.
 This is a usage-based billing model.